LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 - We put the stats that were the most liked during interviews on the front page AND the stats page (Pickups per day and average session).
 Users particularly liked the "Pick Ups Per Day" feature that was included so we put it on the home screen aswell.

 **4. Data Privacy**
 - We added a "Data Privacy" setting on the front and friends pages.
-Linked to a pop-up where users can choose to stop sharing their short and long term statistics with their friends.
+Linked to a pop-up where users can choose to stop sharing their short and long-term statistics with their friends.
-- We made it so that only friends are able to see stats.
+- We made it so that only friends are able to share stats.
 - This is shown by only some friends' long-term stats being visible on the friends page.

 <div align="center">